FreeCAD/FreeCAD_Conda/build.md

 - Change source (eg. your FreeCAD fork)

 #### For azure:
-- enable azure on github (marketplace, azure)
+- Wnable azure on github (marketplace, azure)
 - azure login and search (google) for secret variables
-- create a BINSTAR_TOKEN and copy the value from anaconda.org (settings, access)
+- Create a `BINSTAR_TOKEN` and copy the value from anaconda.org (settings, access)
-- to use azure for all platforms add the following to conda-forge.yaml in the feedstock:
+- To use azure for all platforms add the following to conda-forge.yaml in the feedstock:
 ```yaml
 provider:
   win: azure
   osx: azure
   linux: azure
 ```

+# TODO
+* Run this by the FC community for testing and further refinments